Cultural depictions of spotted hyenas: In Africa

 In Africa, the spotted hyena is usually portrayed as an abnormal and ambivalent animal, considered to be sly, brutish, necrophagous and dangerous.
 It further embodies physical power, excessiveness, ugliness, stupidity, as well as sacredness.
 Spotted hyenas vary in their folkloric and mythological depictions, depending on the ethnic group from which the tales originate.
 It is often difficult to know whether or not spotted hyenas are the specific hyena species featured in such stories, particularly in West Africa, as both spotted and striped hyenas are often given the same names.
-In west African tales, spotted hyenas symbolise immorality, dirty habits, the reversal of normal activities, and other negative traits, and are sometimes depicted as bad Muslims who challenge the local animism that exists among the Beng in Côte d’Ivoire.
+In west African tales, spotted hyenas symbolise immorality, dirty habits, the reversal of normal activities, and other negative traits, and are sometimes depicted as bad Muslims who challenge the local animism that exists among the Beng in Ivory Coast.
 In East Africa, Tabwa mythology portrays the spotted hyena as a solar animal that first brought the sun to warm the cold earth.

 In the culture of the Mbugwe in Tanzania, the spotted hyena is linked to witchcraft.
 According to Mbugwe folklore, every witch possesses one or more hyenas, which are referred to as "night cattle" and are branded with an invisible mark.
 It is said that all hyenas are owned by witches, and that truly wild hyenas are non-existent.
 Lactating female spotted hyenas are said to be milked by their owners every night to make hyena butter, and are further used as mounts.
 When a witch acquires a hyena mount, he rides it to distant lands in order to bewitch victims and return safely home before morning.
 The Mbugwe consider killing hyenas to be dangerous, as the bond between the hyena and its owner is very strong, and will likely result in the witch seeking retribution.
 In order to obviate this danger, a killed hyena usually has its ears, tail and front legs cut off and buried, as these are the parts which are supposed to be marked by the witches' brand.
 In the Mtwara Region of Tanzania, it is believed that a child born at night while a hyena is crying will likely grow up to be a thief.
 In the same area, hyena faeces are believed to enable a child to walk at an early age, thus it is not uncommon in that area to see children with hyena dung wrapped in their clothes.